To-Do-Now/To-Do-Now/index.md

 ### ✏️  One task

 ```
-Add "Buy groceries" - 30 min Due-soft once a week
+Add "Call dentist" Due-soft
 ```

+*The GPT will estimate this takes about 15 minutes*

 ### 📋  Whole list

 ```
-Pay rent - 5 min due 1st of the month
+Pay rent Due-hard 1st
+Call dentist Due-soft
-Vacuum - 20 min repeat weekly
+Vacuum repeat weekly
 Paint fence
+Clean bathroom
 ```

 The GPT will:

-1. Check each task for missing info (duration or priority)
+1. Automatically estimate task durations using AI
-2. Show you any estimates it makes
+2. Show you the time estimates for confirmation
-3. Wait for your OK before saving to Airtable
+3. Save everything to your Airtable base

 ---